How to add / invite developers, account and application approvals, contacting developers, etc.

 3.3.
 Change Application Plans

-You can select one or several applications at a time, and change plans.
+From the Applications page, you can search or filter specific applications.
+Then you can select one or several applications at a time, and change plans.

 Another scenario is to start from the details page for a developer Account.
 From there you select the application for which you wish to change plan.
 On the application details page, you can change the plan.